mpas/collect-distributed-application-logging-using-fluentd-efk-stack/README.md

 ### Build the required Docker images
 * Execute `./build-docker-images`

-This will build 2 images:
+This will build the following images:

 * **Fluentd Docker image**: with plugins that are used during the demo
 * **Apache Httpd Docker image**: modified version of the HTTPD image using the combined logging format